nikhilm/uvbook/source/filesystem.rst

 .. note::

-    The error usually stored in `errno` TODO link to errno.h can be accessed from `uv_fs_t.errorno`, but converted to a standard `UV_*` error code.
+    The error usually stored in `errno
+    <http://man7.org/linux/man-pages/man3/errno.3.html>`_ can be accessed from
+    `uv_fs_t.errorno`, but converted to a standard `UV_*` error code.
 There is currently no way to directly extract a string error message from the `errorno` field.

 .. warning::